Narail District: Points of interest

 Narail Palace was one of the biggest landlord mansions in Bengal.
 When the Hindu landlords left for Kolkata after the partition of India, the mansion was looted and vandalised, and gradually collapsed.
 There are still some remains present, including the Kaalibaari (temple of goddess Kali), Shibmondir (temple of Shiva) and the Bandha ghaat on the River Chitra.
-Some local people continued the famous Durga Puja in the mansion, but this was discontinued after a few years.
+Some local people initially continued the famous Durga Puja in the mansion, but this was discontinued after a few years.
 Part of the building was used for some time as a government office.
 Due to lack of maintenance, it gave in.

 Kalia Palace was another large landlord mansions in Bengal.
 Some landlords lived in Naragati.
 Naragati was a thana in the British period.
 The predecessor of Robi Sankar & Uday Sankar lived in Kalia.

 The famous writer Bankim Chandra Chattopadhyay was a magistrate in Narail.
 His book Neelkuthi was based on the forceful cultivation of indigo in Narail by the East India Company.

 Sheikh Mohammed Sultan (10 August 1923 – 10 October 1994; better known as SM Sultan, Bengali: এস এম সুলতান), was a Bengali avant-garde artist who worked in painting and drawing, was born in Narail District.
-His fame rests on his striking depictions of exaggeratedly muscular farmers engaged in the activities of their everyday lives.[1]
+His fame rests on his striking depictions of exaggeratedly muscular farmers engaged in the activities of their everyday lives.
 He is the son of Sheikh Mohammed Mecher Ali & Mohammed Meherunnesa.

 Narail was once declared independent from the British Raj by Shorola di (Sister Shorola), as she was known at the time by her followers of the independence movement of India.
 But this "independence" lasted for only three days.